jkulhanek/visual-navigation-agent-pytorch/README.md

 ## Setup and run
 This code is implemented in [Pytorch 0.4](https://pytorch.org/).
 It uses [Docker](http://docker.com/) to automate instalation process.
 In order to run this code, I recommend pulling it from my [dockerhub repository](http://hub.docker.com/kulhanek/visual-navigation-agent-pytorch).

-You can run those commands in order to start training:
+In order to start training, run those commands:
 ```
 git clone https://github.com/jkulhanek/visual-navigation-agent-pytorch
 docker-compose run train